The USA startup Mojo vision yesterday unveiled a working prototype of what it claims to be "the world's first truly intelligent contact lens".

 Intelligent contact lenses, technology

 The technology behind the small device is impressive.
-A miniature MicroLED display in the center of the smart contact lens features a pixel density of 14.000 pixels per square inch (ppi).
+A miniature MicroLED display in the center of the smart contact lens has a pixel density of 14.000 pixels per square inch (ppi).
 A world record, according to the company.
 The iPhone 11 Retina display, by comparison, has a pixel density of just 323 ppi.

 The startup is now collaborating with the U.S. Food and Drug Administration to develop a final product, intended for the blind, that complies with regulations and standards.